Roman: Onoba Aestuaria

 For more information about Huelva check this Wikipedia site, and this one for Rio Tinto.
 Spain’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Huelva and in the region:
+What to see and do in Huelva and its region

 - City of Huelva Small but nice for a couple of hours visit.